MEET THE PROS

 Director of Tennis, PEAK Racquet Club

 New Zealand native and ex-Montana State University men’s tennis team player from 1989-1993.
 Scott was a first team Big Sky Conference selection in 1993.
 He was the head tennis professional at Riverside Country Club in Bozeman for 15 years, and junior director of tennis at Bobcat Tennis Center for five years.
-Potter the 2010 Intermountain Professional of the Year recipient, 2004 Intermountain Tennis Association Developmental Coach of the year recipient and 2004 National USTA 5.0 finalist Team member.
-Potter is currently the director of tennis at the PEAK Racquet Club in Missoula.
+Scott was named the 2010 Intermountain Professional of the Year recipient, 2004 Intermountain Tennis Association Developmental Coach of the year recipient and 2004 National USTA 5.0 finalist Team member.
+Scott is currently the director of tennis at the PEAK Racquet Club in Missoula.

 JAN STEENEKAMP (6.0)